MCLConsortium/mcl.sickbay/README.md

 venv/bin/pip install --editable .
 ```

 You can run `venv/bin/create-clinical-db` to populate a PostgreSQL database with the schema of the Sickbay data model.
-Add `-add-test-data` to include some test data or `--add-sample-data` to add some sample data (or use both!).
+Add `--add-test-data` to include some test data or `--add-sample-data` to add some sample data (or use both!).

 To build and publish this software, try [build](https://pypi.org/project/build/) and [Twine](https://twine.readthedocs.io/).